-The eleventh installment of our column in which a few of our critics discuss the films they’re most looking forward to being released in theaters or for the first time on Blu-ray during the coming month.
+The twelfth installment of our column in which a few of our critics discuss the films they’re most looking forward to being released in theaters or for the first time on Blu-ray during the coming month.

 Ben McDonald: December is looking to be a powerhouse for big names in the independent and auteurist department.
 First up on the list is the film I’m most anticipating, Paul Thomas Anderson‘s Phantom Thread, starring Daniel Day-Lewis, Lesley Manville, and Vicky Krieps.
 This is Day-Lewis’s first film since 2012’s Lincoln, and supposedly his last.
 Though I haven’t made it through all of Anderson’s filmography, what I have seen I’ve thoroughly enjoyed, especially his previous collaboration with Day-Lewis in There Will Be Blood.
 This film’s plot has largely been kept under wraps, but it revolves around the fashion industry in 1950’s London.
 From Boogie Nights to The Master, Anderson has been exceptional at period pieces thus far, and Phantom Thread looks to be no different.

 Alex Sitaras: Agreed, December is both the best and worst month for one of these threads given that there are so many highly-anticipated films to choose from.
 For a number of film lovers, Phantom Thread is at the top of one’s to-view list this month and that should come at no surprise given the powerhouse pair that is Paul Thomas Anderson and Daniel Day-Lewis.